Andrew McCutchen Player Props: Pirates vs. Mets

-Andrew McCutchen and his .452 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates versus the New York Mets and Tylor Megill on June 9 at 7:05 PM ET.
+Andrew McCutchen -- with a slugging percentage of .303 in his past 10 games (including no home runs) -- will be in action for the Pittsburgh Pirates versus the New York Mets, with Kodai Senga on the mound, on June 10 at 4:05 PM ET.

 Andrew McCutchen Game Info & Props vs. the Mets